sahibnanda/Transit-System-Software-Application/README.md

 Once another admin has been added, any of the admins' credentials can be used to access the admin user interactions.

 =====
-LIST ALL FEATURES THAT YOU WORKED ON HERE, AND HOW TO INPUT RELEVANT DATA FOR THE FEATURE (IF APPLICABLE)
+LIST ALL FEATURES WORKED ON HERE, AND HOW TO INPUT RELEVANT DATA FOR THE FEATURE
 =====

 ===========GENERAL FEATURES===========